jonnonz1/nz-statute-book/acts/public/2001/dairy-industry-restructuring-act-2001.md

 (3) Despite subsection (1), new co-op may accept a supply of milk that is the subject of an application that new co-op is required to accept under section 73 earlier than the end of a period of deferral specified by new co-op under section 86(2).
 (4) Offers to accept supply of milk under subsection (3) must be made in the same order that applications to supply the milk were received by new co-op.

-### 88 Effect of capacity constraint notice on purchase of co-operative shares and peak notes
+### 88 Effect of capacity constraint notice on purchase of co-operative shares
 (1) This section applies to a new entrant or a shareholding farmer who— (a) is in a geographical area to which a capacity constraint notice applies; and (b) applies in an application period.